fluree/docs.flur.ee/content/db_intro.md

 Rather than storing a copy of the entire database in each block, every block contains only Flakes, or facts about entities, that are different as of that block.

+The [FlureeDB Whitepaper](https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf) goes into more depth about how FlureeDB works.

 ## Capabilities

 We are focused on typical enterprise applications, which means we are optimized for: